Sudhanoti District: History

+Sudhnoti (now called Sudhanoti) was first established as a tehsil of the Poonch jagir by Raja Moti Singh, the ruler of Poonch in the second half of the 19th century.
+In the Dogra era, the tehsil of Sudhanoti also included the territories of the modern day Poonch district in Azad Kashmir.

 Population

-Sudhanoti has a population of 297,584 according to the 2017 Census.
+The district is overwhelmingly dominated by the Sudhans, and the population of Sudhanoti was recorded as 297,584 in the 2017 Census.

 The main native language is Pahari, spoken by an estimated 95% of the population.

 Education

 According to the Alif Ailaan Pakistan District Education Rankings 2017, Sudhanoti is ranked 34 out of 155 districts with a score of 68.85 in terms of education.
 For facilities and infrastructure, the district is ranked last with the very low score of 6.76.